-There is no cure for pannus, but there are several ways to treat the condition.
+There is no cure for pannus or way to get rid of it, but there are several ways to treat the condition.

 - The most common treatment is through medications that keep the blood vessel growth and cloudiness under control.
 These anti-inflammatory medications commonly include corticosteroids, tacrolimus, or cyclosporine and are administered most often through eye drops, but can also be administered through ointments or even injections.
 While these medications have to be given for the lifetime of the animal, over time the amount can usually be decreased.